Fast solvers for Tokamak fluid models with PETSC: Conclusion and future work

-The relatively simple solver presented here is demonstrated to be effective mathematically, especially when the preconditioner is refactored, refreshed, for each solve of these nonlinear equations.
-However, this refresh cost is high.
-These costs come from the coarse grid, full plane, direct factorization and the Galerkin coarse grid construction. $3D$ multigrid will effectively eliminate the coarse grid factorization cost and greatly reduce the coarse grid operator construction costs.
+This work develops a toroidal semi-coarsening, geometric multigrid (MG) solver, with point-block Jacobi (PBJ) and full plane block Jacobi (BJ) smoothers, and algebraic coarse grids, in \textit{M3D-C1}.
+The new MG solver is competitive on the largest version of one test case (SPARC), much faster on some smaller configurations, and is effective on a stellarator test where the BJ solver fails.

+Several optimizations remain to be explored.
+The most urgent issue is the coarse grid data model where redundant coarse grid solves were required for the SPARC tests due to direct solver MPI failures on coarse grids during the factorization stage with both \textit{SuperLU} and \textit{MUMPS}.
+A better approach to reducing the degree of parallelism, to relieve pressure on the LU solvers, is to leave coarse grid processors idle as is often done in scalable MG solvers \cite{Adams04}.
+Additionally, redundant coarse grid solvers significantly complicate the solver parameters (Appendix \ref{sec:params}).

+The most impactful optimization, and the most complex to implement, is adding $2D$ multigrid to the poloidal plane, resulting in a full $3D$ multigrid solver, which is a complex project requiring unstructured geometric coarse grids \cite{Adams04}. $3D$ MG will reduce the work and memory complexity of the solver substantially in coarse grid solves and the coarse grid operator construction.

-The second primary area of improvement for MG solvers is expanding the options for the blocks in the point (small) block Jacobi smoothers.
-The blocks in the current PBJ smoothers can be enlarged to some extent, so as to provide more powerful smoothers, before the poor scaling of dense direct solvers kicks in.
-The appeal of PBJ smoothers is the ability to use dense linear algebra (explicit inverses and BLAS2 inverse application), which performs exceptionally well on GPUs, but increasing the block size adds sparsity to these sub-solves.
-Sparse batch solvers are a potential option for larger subdomains, but they tend to be simple as they must fit in kernel code on one PE \cite{adams2024performance}.
-The choices for enlarging these blocks are line subdomains (eg, in the toroidal direction) and plane subdomains (eg, in the poloidal plane).
-Furthermore, the solver domains, could be overlapped, to provide very powerful, though expensive, smoothers.
-It is possible that different subdomains would be optimal for each of the three equations ($U, \omega, \chi$) -- in a \textit{FieldSplit} smoother -- because each of these equations represent distinct a wave in the system and could have different algebraic solver properties.
+Another area of improvement for this solver is expanding the options for, and size of, the blocks in the PBJ smoothers that fit in a device's thread group (e.g., an NVIDIA SM or \textit{cooperative group}).
+The blocks in the current PBJ smoothers can be enlarged to some extent, so as to provide more powerful smoothers, before the cost of the dense direct solves becomes prohibitive.
+The appeal of PBJ smoothers is the ability to use dense linear algebra (explicit inverses and BLAS2 solves), which performs exceptionally well on GPUs.
+Increasing the block size adds sparsity to these sub-solves that would need to be padded, limiting the size.
+For example, a $3^3$ vertex subdomain would have 972 equations with a small amount of padding and would be tractable on existing GPU architectures.
+Sparse batch solvers are a potential option for larger subdomains.
+PETSc does have sparse batched Krylov solvers with Jacobi preconditioners \cite{adams2024performance}, and algebraic MG batched preconditioners have been added to PETSc recently.